pikonha/twitter-app/README.md

 # Twitter APP

-This is a Twitter clone app to practice fullstack develop skills.
+This is a Twitter clone app to practice fullstack development.

 ## Tools